 Libertytown is a tiny town located in the state of Maryland.
 With a population of 984 people and just one neighborhood, Libertytown is the 226th largest community in Maryland.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Libertytown is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Libertytown is a town of service providers, construction workers and builders, and managers.
-There are especially a lot of people living in Libertytown who work in food service (17.75%), healthcare suport services (12.68%), and management occupations (11.89%).
+Overall, Libertytown is a town of service providers, construction workers and builders, and professionals.
+There are especially a lot of people living in Libertytown who work in food service (14.49%), sales jobs (9.09%), and computer science and math (8.66%).

 Also of interest is that Libertytown has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Libertytown telecommute to their jobs.
-Overall, about 13.47% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.80% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Libertytown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Libertytown does not have a public transit system used by locals to get to and from work.

+Libertytown is a somewhat ethnically-diverse town.
 The people who call Libertytown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Libertytown residents report their race to be White, followed by Black or African-American.
 Libertytown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.35% of the town’s residents.
+People of Hispanic or Latino origin account for 10.60% of the town’s residents.
 Important ancestries of people in Libertytown include German, Irish, English, European, and Scots-Irish.

 The most common language spoken in Libertytown is English.
 Other important languages spoken here include Spanish and Italian.